vitagroupag/documentation/docs/EHRbase/03-Explore/01-AQL/01-Introduction.md

 As the paths in AQL rely on the abstraction of the openEHR Reference Model, they are difficult to handle.
 For this reasons, it is recommended to use an editor that provides a visual representation of openEHR Archetypes and/or Templates.
 Such tooling allows to select paths from a user-friendly tree view, making the building of AQL queries easy.

-See the HIP CDR's documentation for a description of the AQL Editor it provides.
+See the HIP's documentation for a description of the AQL Editor it provides.